Introduction

 Financial Considerations in Challenging Times

-Given the current fiscal difficulties faced by the company—having cut their team by more than 60% and struggling financially—it’s crucial to evaluate the economic impact of technological decisions carefully.
+Given the current fiscal difficulties faced by the company—having cut their team by more than 60% and struggling financially—it’s essential to evaluate the economic impact of technological decisions carefully.
 Rewriting software not only diverts a significant portion of the budget towards development but also neglects potential revenue from new features in the existing system.
 In times of financial restraint, the costs of a complete overhaul can be devastating, exacerbating the company’s financial health rather than improving it.

 Conclusion